RyanS07/RyanS07/README.md

 A majority of my projects are from internships/research terms or school.
 As such, I cannot share any of their source code publically and I can only share samples of the projects.

 ### Raspberry Pi Cluster For Solving Linear Systems in Parallel (Docker, Docker-Compose, Python, Flask, Linux), *For Research Term*
 Provisioned a Raspberry Pi (RPI) cluster using Docker Swarm to solve linear systems in parallel by deploying a Flask server to take requests to solve linear systems.
-The request would be processed into multiple tasks which would be published to a Redis Pub/Sub pipeline (message queue) for worker containers to consume.
+The request would be processed into multiple tasks and published to a Redis Pub/Sub pipeline (message queue) for worker containers to consume.
 Workers would then solve and return determinants back to the Flask server for individual variables to be solved via Cramer's Rule.

 RPI Cluster Pipeline
 ![alt text](https://github.com/RyanS07/RyanS07/blob/main/images/RPI%20Cluster%20Pipeline.png)